 Hi, I’m Megan.
-I’m a Registered Dietitian, Army wife, and most importantly, a mom to Laurel.
+I’m a Registered Dietitian, Army wife, and most importantly, a mom to Laurel, with another girl on the way (due May 2019)!

 I grew up in sunny Jupiter, Florida and went to undergrad at Florida State University (Go Noles!) where I double-majored and earned a B.S. in Dietetics and Family & Child Sciences.
 While at Florida State, I taught Group Exercise classes at the fitness center on campus and loved it!
 While I did my fair share of partying in college, my personal and academic focus was always centered around nutrition and overall health.